-Discover Card Help Center
+more in the Discover Help Center

 First, check with any secondary cardmember or authorized user who might share your account, to see if they recognize the transaction.
 To help you identify a charge, you can also view more details online by clicking on the transaction in your Account Activity section.

-Am I responsible for unauthorized purchases?No. All Discover Cardmembers are protected with our $0 Fraud Liability Guarantee, which means you're never responsible for unauthorized purchases on your Discover card.
-If you spot a purchase you don't recognize, first check with any secondary cardmember or authorized user who might share your account, to see if they recognize the transaction.
+No. All Discover cardmembers are protected with our $0 Fraud Liability Guarantee, which means you're never responsible for unauthorized purchases on your Discover Cardaccount.2 If you spot a purchase you don't recognize, first check with any secondary cardmember or authorized user who might share your account, to see if they recognize the transaction.
 If the transaction is not recognized, please contact us immediately.

 Credit card fraud is a serious crime that is punishable by law.
 We frequently work with local, state and federal authorities to help bring these criminals to justice.

-How does Discover handle fraud?If fraud is suspected, Discover will immediately close your account to help protect your information and prevent any further unauthorized use.
+If fraud is suspected, Discover will immediately close your account to help protect your information and prevent any further unauthorized use.
 A member of our U.S.-based Fraud Team will open an investigation into the questionable transactions on your account.
 We ask you to please destroy all cards, personal identification numbers (PINs), and checks if you have any, associated with your Discover account.
-We will be transfering all of your account history, including your cashback bonus over to a new account.
+We will be transferring all of your account history, including your cashback bonus over to a new account.
 We'll also send a replacement card with new account information and credit your account for the amount of the questionable transaction(s).
 All unauthorized transactions will be removed from your account pending the outcome of the investigation.

 No. To help protect your information and prevent further unauthorized use of your account, we immediately deactivate your card and close your account.
 You will receive a replacement card with a new account number within 3-7 business days.

-Why do I still see the questionable transaction(s) on my statement?The transaction(s) in question and any related fees will be credited right back to your account within 10 days.
+The transaction(s) in question and any related fees will be credited right back to your account within 10 days.

 If you're unsure whether a transaction was refunded, you can also contact your Fraud Specialist.

 A fraud investigation can take up to 90 days and we'll notify you once it's complete.
 In the meantime, we might contact you for additional information, if needed.

-How do I contact a Fraud Specialist?You can contact a Discover representative at 1-866-240-7938.
+You can contact a Discover representative at 1-866-240-7938.